jonbra/BIOS-IN5410/exercises/Exercise_3.md

 - Can you use select() to drop columns instead of selecting them?

 B) Use the `filter()` function to select the same data frame by rows.
-- Show only the row containing information about Gene A.
+- Show only the row containing information about Gene A (Hint: == means "equal to" in R).
 - Which genes are longer than 200?
 Use filter() to show this.
 - How can you use filter() to show all genes _except_ gene A?
 (Hint: != is used in R to symbolize "not equal to").